Climate

 The climate in Iceland is milder than many people expect.
 Thanks to the Gulf Stream, Iceland enjoys temperate ocean climate with cool summers and relatively mild winters.

-Because Iceland is an island in the North Atlantic, conditions can change in a heartbeat.
+Because Iceland is an island in the North Atlantic, conditions can change quickly.
 It’s not uncommon to have overcast skies, rain, and bright sun all in the same day.
-One fairly constant feature to bear in mind is the wind.
+Wind is a near-constant feature across much of the country, particularly on the south coast and in the Westfjords.

 You can stay up to date with the latest weather forecasts at the Icelandic Met Office.